getvpro/Build-Packer/README.md

 ## Build-Packer

-* These scripts and config files can be used to build Win 10 / Win 2019 based virtual assets on vSphere / vmware based assets
+* These scripts and config files can be used to build Win 10 / Win 2019 based virtual in a VMware vSphere environment

-* Complete step by step instructions are avaialble on my blog post: here: https://getvpro.wordpress.com/2020/07/29/10-min-windows-10-server-2019-build-automation-via-osdbuilder-autounattend-xml-and-packer-io/
+* I've provided complete step-by-step instructions w screenshots on my blog, here:

+https://getvpro.wordpress.com/2020/07/29/10-min-windows-10-server-2019-build-automation-via-osdbuilder-autounattend-xml-and-packer-io/